 Audiology Department Challenges

 Like many specialized hospital services, audiology departments keep a tight schedule and are typically fully booked weeks or months in advance.
-Almost daily that schedule is challenged by patients, who for various reasons, were not booked for a hearing evaluation, but should have been.
-This includes overflow from the Ear-Nose-Throat (ENT) department, as well as hospital inpatients in need of acute diagnostic hearing testing.
+Almost daily, that schedule is challenged by patients who, for various reasons, were not booked for a hearing evaluation but should have been.
+This includes overflow from the Ear-Nose-Throat (ENT) department and hospital inpatients in need of acute diagnostic hearing testing.
 Fitting these patients into an already full clinic schedule can result in backlogs and/or significant delays.
 Unfortunately, some patients may never get tested at all.

 Tablet-based Audiometry: Testing When and Where it is Needed